Summer: May - September

 Rolling Application Deadline

-- An official high school transcript in a sealed envelope;
+- OFFICIAL High school transcript in a sealed envelope

-The deadline for submitting application packets, including the above items, is Monday, November 2, 2020.
+The deadline for submitting application packets, including the above items, is Thursday, Oct 28, 2021 at 5:00 PM PST.
 No applications will be accepted after this date.
 Please note that a nomination does not replace the admissions process or ensure your acceptance to a service academy.
 Students must contact the admissions office at each service academy to initiate the application process.

 Additionally, applicants who submit a completed application by the Oct 31st deadline will be contacted with their scheduled time for Academy Interview Day (typically held the Saturday prior to Thanksgiving).
 Nevada’s Congressional offices work together to create the interview schedule, and will notify students of their interview time approximately one week following the application deadline.

 Each spring, the Congressional Institute sponsors a nationwide high school visual art competition, known as the Congressional Art Competition, to recognize and encourage artistic talent in each congressional district of our nation.
-I’m currently accepting submissions for 2020.
-Interested students should submit their artwork to my Reno or Elko office no later than 3 PM PT, THURSDAY, APRIL 30th.
+I’m currently accepting submissions for 2021.
+Interested students should submit their artwork to my Reno office.
+Deadlines to follow.

 The winner will be the recipient of two round-trip tickets to D.C. to attend the Congressional Art Competition winners' reception in late June.
 Additionally, their artwork will be displayed in the U.S. Capitol for one year.
 I strongly encourage all interested high school students to submit their artwork.